trickerer01/Ruxx/README.md

 - *Videos* - some websites serve videos in multiple formats, which you can chose from. **Redundant since 01.05.2021 (RX internal changes)**.
 You may also exclude videos altogether
 - *Images* - some websites serve images in multiple resolutions / quilities (full, preview), which you can chose from.
 Just like with the videos, you can also filter all the images out
 - *Threading* - the number of threads to use for downloading.
 This also somewhat increases page scan threads.
 More threads means speed, less threads means safety for you and less network hiccups.
 Actually even max threads is no problem in most cases
 - *Order* - the download queue is sorted by ID which directly correlates with upload time. `Oldest first` means ascending order.
-Well, who cares really?
+If you really care
 - *Search limits*
-  - *Date min / max* - applied to initial search results, ignored if set to default (`01-01-1970` / `<today>`)
+  - *Date min / max* - applied to initial search results, format: `dd-mm-yyyy, ignored if set to default (`01-01-1970` / `<today>`)
-  - *ID min / max* - these are applied directly to your searches (transformed into tags).
+  - *ID min / max* - these are applied directly to your searches (transformed into tags), unless tags string already contains respective id tags.
 You can set *max* to a negative value to make it serve as a `count` (GUI only)

 #### Misc & Tools
 - **File -> Save settings...** \<Ctrl+S> - allows you to save current run parameters to a config file for later